nullren/nullren.github.io/_posts/2018-11-14-ctfp-15-the-yoneda-lemma.md

    psi fa h = fmap h fa
    ```

+   However, since we know this is a bijection, all that
+   remains to show the structure is preserved and that it is an isomorphism.
+   Proving they are identities might be easier.

    Need to verify `phi . psi = id` and `psi . phi = id`.

    - Want to show: `(phi . psi) fa = fa`